Snow Camping

 Boy Scout Snow Camping

 For most Scouts and adults, snow camping is the ultimate wilderness experience.
-There is nothing in the world like hiking on snow shoes through a wintery forest with a pack on your back, establishing a campsite, and sleeping in your own shelter.
+There is nothing in the world like hiking on snowshoes through a wintery forest with a pack on your back, establishing a campsite, and sleeping in your own shelter.
 Sometimes, you even get to wake up and dig your way out of a snow cave that has been covered by an overnight snowfall.
 While this kind of adventure can be intimidating for some, Scouts who are lucky enough to have this experience will remember it forever.

 Many Troops have three training sessions for Scouts (and adults) prior to the outing.
-Attendance should be manditory.
+Attendance should be mandatory.
 Then there is the pack check.
 Everything on the list should be there.
 (Everything not on the list should be left behind.)

 Many Northern California Troops snow camp near Bear Valley in the Sierras.
 Drive to the end of Hwy 4 and park at the entrance to Alpine Lake.
 That’s as far as you can drive because the road is not plowed after that.
 You need Sno Park Passes for each vehicle that is parked (even for the afternoon).
 They can be purchased online – click here.
 Alternatively, Sno Park Passes can be purchased in Arnold on your way up to Bear Valley at SNAC, which is right after you enter Arnold.
 (If you pass the shopping center with the Round Table Pizza, you have gone just a little too far.)
 Vehicles will get ticketed at any Sno Park if they do not have a Parking Pass or if they do not have a front license plate.
 Be warned.